 All application materials should be uploaded into the Graduate School Admissions website with your application.

 Applicants to the doctoral program in English should normally possess an M.A., MFA, or equivalent degree in English or American literature or a closely allied field.
-Applicants must submit the following materials.
+Applicants must submit the following materials to the Graduate School.

 Application Materials Required by the Graduate School

 - an online application (which can be found on the Graduate School site)

 - an assistantship and/or fellowship application (if applying for funding, downloadable on the Graduate School site)

 - official GRE scores (General Test only)